 Scott is currently a member of the Financial Services Committee, the Capital Markets and Financial Institutions Subcommittees, the Foreign Affairs Committee, and the Agriculture Committee.
 He is also the co-chairman of the Democratic Group on National Security.
 He has sponsored several bills in Congress, including the Moment of Silence Act, which allows for a moment of silence for reflection and prayer in public schools, the Access to Healthcare Insurance Act, which extends affordable healthcare coverage, and the Financial Literacy Act, which provides educational information to home buyers and investors.
 Scott is a member of the Blue Dog Coalition, a group of moderate to conservative Democrats in the U.S. House of Representatives.

-David Scott and his wife Alfredia have two children, Dayna and Marcye.
+David Scott, a member of Alpha Phi Alpha Fraternity, and his wife, Alfredia, have two children, Dayna and Marcye.